Trusted WordPress tutorials, when you need them most.

 Configure the Search Appearance settings

-Now, you will be able to add separate schema markup for all your products.
-To do this, head over to the page or post where you want to add the ISBN, GTIN, or MPN schema from the WordPress admin sidebar.
+Now, you can add separate schema markup for all your products.
+To do this, go to the page or post where you want to add the ISBN, GTIN, or MPN schema from the WordPress admin sidebar.

 Once you are there, scroll down to the ‘AIOSEO Settings’ section in the block editor and switch to the ‘Schema’ tab.